-The online MSW program option is for California residents only.
+- The online MSW program option is for California residents only.
 Courses use a combined synchronous and asynchronous format.
 Practicum requirements are completed at minimum of one weekday each week in-person at approved sites (within 75 miles of student's residence).
-Courses use a combined synchronous and asynchronous format.
-Practicum placements are completed in person and local to the student as available and with approval of the program.

 - A four-year baccalaureate degree (or its equivalent) from an accredited college or university.